Code-Institute-Submissions/the_game/README.md

 reset buuton working. getElementById was required as expected but clearly had got myself confused with previous HTML ID's from original tests.

+I have to confess I have used more than one H1 which I was advised against with my studies this will be altered when I complete my website portfolio after the assignment has been graded.

+I've just seen a project on LinkedIn from another student at this stage and it is so good and full of detail I realise how I need to raise the bar in future.
+I wished I had the full game completed not just one part but like I said I will complete it one day.

+Now with only a few hours to go I am working on an if statement to get the winner announced.
+This is also now working I did find it was adding the details of the winner prior to turning the card after a click I then remembered to use the delay setTimeOut delay function.
+I'm starting to feel like the pressure has eased off and I know its me applying this pressure but I want to be an achiever that is all.

+I am aware that player one can cheat and so can player two by clicking on their card numerous times this will have to be a correction I make when I come back to the assignment as the deadline getting closer.

+Another issue I am aware of is the Draw will state player two the Winner.

+Now to get the reset button to work then I will be ready to submit my project in its current state which I have to admit I'm proud I have got this far and apologies about my journey of dispair on the way.

 ### Deployment.